jim-collier/x9git/README.md

 Gitsby has 13.

-- (*Granted, many developers don't interact with native bare `git` that much anymore - as it's integrated into IDEs, and AI coding agents.
-And it can be painful.
-Gitsby eases that pain.*)
+> *Granted, this comparison doesn't hit super hard, when only about 1/5th of git users interact with bare `git` on a daily basis - as it's integrated into IDEs, CI/CD pipelines, AI coding agents, etc.*

 Gitsby shrinks Git's command set by: